 The Porsche Macan, a smaller sibling to the Cayenne, was given the tough task of carving out a more lucrative slice of the market for itself.
-Consider if you will that segment, populated by everything from the BMW X3, Audi Q5 and Land Rover Discovery Sport, through to the Jaguar F-Pace, Maserati Levante and impending Alfa Romeo Stelvio, and even the Range Rover Sport and Velar.
+Consider if you will that segment, populated by everything from the BMW X3, Audi Q5 and Land Rover Discovery Sport, through to the Jaguar F-Pace, Maserati Levante and Alfa Romeo Stelvio, and even the Range Rover Sport and Velar.

 Here however, we are not driving any ordinary Macan but the range-topping Turbo form.